|

 Patrick’s plans, the newly formed social/fraternal organization, the

-Fraternal Order of United Irishmen met, discussed and voted unanimously
+Fraternal Order of United Irishmen met, discussed and voted unanimously to

-The F.O.U.I.s,
+The F.O.U.I.s, by whatever

-awareness via personal advocacy, and involvement in the Irish community
+advocacy, and involvement in the Irish community year round by it’s

-year round by it’s membership in the United Irish Societies since 1978.
+membership in the United Irish Societies since 1978.
+Our membership is

-awareness of the human rights problems in Ireland, past and present.
+human rights problems in Ireland,

 While St. Patrick’s is and